remigerme/ChaCha20-Poly1305/README.md

-# poly1305
+# ChaCha20 and Poly1305

-The code have been implemented using [RFC 8439](https://datatracker.ietf.org/doc/html/rfc8439), especially using section 2.5.
+The code have been implemented using [RFC 8439](https://datatracker.ietf.org/doc/html/rfc8439)

 ## Installation